The importance of SEO PR in link building and brand awareness

-The truth is that even though PR has been around for almost 100 years and is generally regarded as slow to adapt to new times, the rate of change in the media and wider digital marketing environment has meant it has had to adapt and evolve into a more digitally-focused industry.
+PR is generally regarded as slow to adapt to new strategies.
+The rate of change in the media and wider digital marketing environment has meant PR has had to adapt and evolve into a more digitally-focused industry.

-1. Using domain authority to choose PR channels
+1. Use domain authority to select your PR targets

 Domain authority (DA) is a measure from 1-100 to describe which websites have the most trusted information and are more likely to be ranked by search engines.
 Government, news and university websites sit at the top, websites with no followed links at the bottom.